DIY Pipe Closet System Built with Pipe & Fittings (Plans Included)

 Because the clothing rack utilizes this adjustable fitting, the height of each shelf is adjustable (even after assembly).
 It can always be set to a different height.

-Each of the above two clothing racks are 78" tall and 12" deep.
+Each of the above two clothing racks is 78" tall and 12" deep.
 One is 66" long and the other is 50" long.

 The final clothing rack is 119" long, 78" tall, and 12" deep.
 It features a top and middle bar and is used solely for hanging clothing.